ska-sa/dvs/README.md

-# SARAO-DVS
+# DVS
-Observation &amp; reduction tools for the Dish Verification System, as used to implement the test procedures that are described in [301-000000-052 DSH Signal Path Qualification] and [TBD].
+Observation &amp; reduction tools for the Dish Verification System, as used to implement the test procedures that are described in [321-00001-004 DVS Test Procedures].

 The RTS (Receptor Test System) was originally developed by SARAO, for the MeerKAT telescope project.
 Now revamped as the DVS for the SKA-MID telescope project, this repository re-purposes and expands on the RTS tools and frameworks.